enasequence/read_docs/submit/samples.rst

 .. image:: images/metadata_model_sample.png
    :align: center

-A different sample should be registered for each sample used in the real-life sequencing project.
+A different database sample should be registered for each real-life sample used in the sequencing project.
 These samples give context to your data so it is important to ensure the metadata associated with them is as extensive and accurate as possible.
 In general, you should register one sample for each biological replicate, while technical replicates which used the same real-world sample should be represented using a single ENA sample object.
+Where multiple experiments were performed on the same sample, this should still only result in one database sample, as the experimental details will be logged separately.

 Checklists